brutallino/mangostwo-docker/README.md

 # mangos base image

 The mangos folder contains a Dockerfile that is used to download and compile the latest mangostwo source code.
 Use this to build an image called "mangos-base".
+Download, or extract, the necessary game data files before running this step and place them inside mangos/data

 ```
 docker build -t mangos-base mangos